Balance Exercises for People with Parkinson’s Disease

 11) 8 Pattern exercise

-Place 2 objects about 2m apart on the floor.
-Walk in a figure of eight patterns and maintain your balance.
+Place 2 objects about 2 meters. apart on the floor.
+Walk in a figure of eight pattern around them and maintain your balance.

 Repeat ten times.